 You may also want to narrow down your search based on the type of design software, work hours, job responsibilities, and so on.

-Tip: If you prefer to go the freelance route, try Wix Marketplace, a platform that allows you to show off your best work, set your rates and match with qualified leads looking for a designer just like you.
+Tip: If you prefer to go the freelance route, try Wix Marketplace, a platform that allows you to show off your best work, set your rates and match with qualified leads looking for a professional designer just like you.

 You never know what opportunities you’ll discover when you network.
 You might meet prospective clients to keep your skills razor-sharp, find creative partners to collaborate with, or simply a group of designers to commiserate with.
 Look within your local community for groups of designers or find and join web design groups online.